jozwi/COVID19/README.md

 The output file shows the distribution of the actual daily case numbers of the four compartments on a graph.

-The Knime basic user instructions are available at: https://www.knime.com/knime The user must ensure that the R plugin is installed so that the R script is available in node repository of KNIME.
+The KNIME basic user instructions are available at: https://www.knime.com/knime The user must ensure that the R plugin is installed so that the R script is available in node repository of KNIME.
 The following R packages are required for script to work properly:

 - ggplot2